Kimitsuna-Goblin/GGD/README.md

 When approximating a frequency distribution, if you get the result of a normal distribution, please do not hesitate to apply the normal distribution as the model.

-You can trace 2 quantile-probability points (e.g., tertiles) (but can it be called a "trace" for only 2 points?).
+You can trace 2 quantiles (e.g., tertiles).

-#### Names of "kind" at this package

-+ Normal Distribution

 ### 1. Mean of 2 Normal Distributions